Celina Babauta: House of Representatives

 In the 2020 election, Babauta was elected to the Northern Mariana Islands House of Representatives from Precinct #1 as part of a resurgence of the Democratic Party that ended longtime Republican control of the Northern Mariana Islands House of Representatives.
 In the 22nd Commonwealth Legislature, Speaker Edmund Villagomez appointed Babauta the committee chairwoman of the Committee on Federal and Foreign Affairs.
 During her term, she became the House Judiciary and Governmental Operations Committee.
 As chair, she led the committee in its investigation into allegations of corruption by Governor Ralph Torres.
 Previously, as a private citizen, Babauta via open government requests, uncovered documents highlighting the corruption of the Torres administration.

 Senate

 Babauta was elected to the Northern Mariana Islands Senate in the 2022 election.
 During the 23rd Commonwealth Legislature, she was a member of the INDEMS-majority and served as the Legislative Secretary.
-During the 24th Commonwealth Legislature, Babauta has been a political outlier with Troy Torres of KANDIT News describing her as the late Governor Arnold Palacios’s sole ally in the Senate, while Emmanuel Erediano of Marianas Variety described her as a lone member of the minority voting bloc.
+During the 24th Commonwealth Legislature, Babauta has been a political outlier with Troy Torres of KANDIT News describing her as the late Governor Arnold Palacios's sole ally in the Senate, while Emmanuel Erediano of Marianas Variety described her as a lone member of the minority voting bloc.
+Babauta, along with Representative Julie Ogo, was one of two members of the Commonwealth Legislature to voluntarily cut their pay during 2023-2024 government austerity measures.

+On December 29, 2025, Babauta confirmed to Marianas Press that she is running for reelection to the Senate in 2026.